tinuzz/wp-plugin-trackserver/readme.txt

 Changed:
 * Updated Leaflet to v1.9.4.
+* Removed deprecated settings (protocol-specific URL slugs).
 * Refactored the shortcode handling to make it more robust and maintainable.
 * Changed admin menu order and made 'Manage tracks' the primary page, rather than 'Options'.
 * If a boolean shortcode attribute like 'live' and 'quiet' is given as a flag without a value, it now evaluates to 'true'.
+* Start using the WordPress REST API in the backend (only with map profiles for now).
+* Minimum PHP version set to 8.0.

+Fixed:
+* General security improvements (nonce checking, output escaping).
+* Use wp_handle_upload() to handle file uploads.

 = v5.1.1 =
 Release date: 15 April 2025